 - 82% of women believe that social media drives trends.

-- $15 billion will be spent on global influencer marketing by 2022.
+- $15 billion were expected to be spent on global influencer marketing by 2022.

 Let’s take a close look at the cosmetology industry.

 How Much Is the Beauty Industry Worth in 2022?